fr4nktic/wildcard-dns/README.md

 If a different TLD is required, simply clone this repo and change the `TLD` variable in the `install` file and run:

 	bash < install

+## More Information

+Read [Setting Up Wildcard DNS on OSX](http://sqrhedz.com/post/12965056278/setting-up-wildcard-dns-on-osx) for more detailed information.